 123 in the QuickID application name text box and selected Tokyo from the city list:

 Dialog("Who are you?").WinEdit("Enter your name").Set "123" TEASampleApplication("TheApplication").TEASampleNameEdit("TheNameEdit").Set "123" Dialog("Who are you?").WinComboBox("Select your city").Select "Tokyo" TEASampleApplication("TheApplication").TEASampleCitySelector("TheCitySelector").Select Tokyo

-Two steps were recorded for each operation, one based on the Testing Agent's instructions, and one based on UFT recognizing the application as a standard Windows application.
+Two steps were recorded for each operation, one based on the Testing Agent's instructions, and one based on UFT One recognizing the application as a standard Windows application.

 Two types of recording suppression are available: static and dynamic.
-For more information, see Suppressing UFT Native Recording.
+For more information, see Suppressing UFT One Native Recording.